 Report the number of advanced practice nurse FTEs certified as nurse practitioners, nurse midwives, clinical nurse specialists, or registered nurse anesthetists.
+These certifications are required to practice.

 26. RN FTEs with national certification, all RNs excluding advanced practice

 Report the total number of RN FTEs for all RNs excluding advanced practice with certification if the certification is relevant to the current position.
 For RNs with multiple certifications, report only the most relevant certification.